clintonboys/clintonboys.com/content/projects/aus-pr/index.md

 Whitlam didn't disappear after the Dismissal: he continued on as opposition leader until his defeat in the 1977 election, which Fraser won again in a landslide (his majority was reduced by five, but the parliament was also reduced by three seats from 127 to 124).

-Under PR things get interesting - this is our first election where the government formed under PR is different than what happened in reality.
+Under PR things get interesting &mdash; this is our first election where the government formed under PR is different than what happened in reality.
 Whitlam wins back the Prime Ministership, with the help of the recently formed Australian Democrats, whose 12 seats join with Whitlam's 49 to give 61, the same as the Liberal / Country / DLP opposition.
-The two remaining members - taken by the Progress party and the Socialist party - would probably have been controversial in the anti-Communist furor of the late 70s, but a left-wing Coalition (maybe with Socialist abstentions) seems like the only real option.
+The two remaining members &mdash; taken by the Progress party and the Socialist party &mdash; would probably have been controversial in the anti-Communist furor of the late 70s, but a left-wing Coalition (maybe with Socialist abstentions) seems like the only real option.

 ![Real and imagined governments by year](governments.png)